tari-labs/tari-university/src/preface/style-guide.md

 ### List of Contributors

-The contributors are listed in a bulleted list via their github account URLs.
+The contributors are listed in a bulleted list via their GitHub account URLs.
 The author is listed first, followed by any reviewers or people who contributed via pull requests.
 Refer to [Contributors](#contributors) for an example.

 ## References